cxlvinchau/hips/_sources/heur/abstract_diving.rst.txt

 Unfortunately **Diving Heuristics** do not always find a feasible solution.
 Since the size of the *branch\&bound* tree exponentially increases in the number of variables, the chance of a **Diving Heuristic** finding a successful path is proportionally small.
-Nevertheless, the low computational cost of these heuristics encourages their application in practice.
+Nevertheless, the low computational cost of these heuristics justifies their application in practice.

 Fractional diving
 -----------------